hypertrace/hypertrace-docs-website/src/pages/use-cases/index.md

 ## Observability
-Hypertrace UI includes a global dashboard as well as service and backend specific views.
+Hypertrace UI includes a global dashboard as well as service and backend-specific views.
 Together, these allow different teams with different goals to be on the same page with regards to overall performance.
 As top calls are ranked, those looking at any scope can learn what's different now vs an hour or a week ago.

 <hr />